raeleus/GBTK-3/README.md

-# Ray3K-Jam-Template-2
+# GBTK 3
- A template for game jam games focussing on Spine use and exporting to HTML5
+ A game for the Game Breaker's Toolkit Jam #3